proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/03_The_Price_Of_Tomorrow_Workbook.md

 ---

-*This workbook is part of the BookMark Breakfast series - discovering Bitcoin through great books, one hidden Cashu token at a time.*
+*This workbook is part of the book club series - discovering Bitcoin through great books.*